 In this recipe, brown mushrooms AKA crimini mushrooms are the right mushrooms to use.
 They are “meatier” and they work well with the peas.

-If you want more mushroom recipes, check out my 4 delicious main course mushroom recipes.
+If you want more mushroom recipes, check out my mushroom salad recipe.
+Mushroom recipes collection

 Which type of mushroom will you put in this recipe?

 Yes, these mushrooms and peas recipe is completely freezer friendly.
 Put it in a microwave safe container, so, you can put it directly into the microwave to be heated.